Health play specialist

-Health play specialists use therapeutic play techniques to help children understand their medical condition, treatment and its impact on their daily life
+As a health play specialist, you'll use therapeutic play techniques to help children understand their medical condition, treatment and its impact on their daily life.

-Your work will be underpinned by a combination of theoretical knowledge and evidence-based practice, enabling you to plan, implement, review and evaluate therapeutic play programmes that support children (from birth) and young people emotionally and developmentally.
+Your work will be underpinned by a combination of theoretical knowledge and evidence-based practice, allowing you to plan, implement, review and evaluate therapeutic play programmes that provide emotional and developmental support to children (from birth) and young people.

 You'll also provide support to parents, carers and the wider family, including siblings, and will offer advice on how they can use play to help their children make sense of what's happening to them.